gbirke/jquery_pagination/README.rst

 you'd like to see any of those features *now*, feel free to contact me and we can discuss a reasonable fee.

+I'd be glad if you could send me a notice where you use jQuery Pagination.
+Knowing common use cases will help me to improve the plugin in the future.

 License and Contact Information
 -------------------------------
 This plugin is licensed under the GPL v2.
 You can find the full license text
 here: http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt
+If you need another license, ask me.

 Source code: http://github.com/gbirke/jquery_pagination